 In English, I wield a scalpel, in Malay, I wield a butcher’s knife.

-I squandered my chance in youth to learn Cantonese from my mother and her side of the family.
+I squandered my chance in my youth to learn Cantonese from my mother and her side of the family.
 My rudimentary Cantonese language education left me with just enough ability to understand and hurl cheek-reddening insults.
 That and counting to ten.

 English is the primary language in my family.
 It is the dominant one on both sides of my extended family at get-togethers.
 Everybody on my father’s side of the family communicates in English.
 We converse in Malay every now and then or intersperse our conversation in English with Malay words, but by and large, we speak English.
 Everybody on my mother’s side of the family communicates in English as well as Malay and Cantonese.